cnp3/ebook/exercises/reliability.rst

 ..
 4. The go-back-n and selective repeat mechanisms that are described in the book exclusively rely on cumulative acknowledgments.
 This implies that a receiver always returns to the sender information about the last frame that was received in-sequence.
 If there are frequent losses, a selective repeat receiver could return several times the same cumulative acknowledgment.
 Can you think of other types of acknowledgments that could be used by a selective repeat receiver to provide additional information about the out-of-sequence frames that it has received.
 Design such acknowledgments and explain how the sender should react upon reception of this information.

-4. A go-back-n sender has sent :math:`2^n` data segments.
-All the segments have been received correctly and in-order by the receiver, but all the returned acknowledgments have been lost.
-Show by using a time sequence diagram (e.g. by considering a window of four segments) what happens in this case.
+4. A go-back-n sender has sent :math:`2^n` data frames.
+All the frames have been received correctly and in-order by the receiver, but all the returned acknowledgments have been lost.
+Show by using a time sequence diagram (e.g. by considering a window of four frames) what happens in this case.
 Can you fix the problem on the go-back-n sender ?

 5. Same question as above, but assume now that both the sender and the receiver implement selective repeat.
 Note that the answer can be different from the above question.